Acoustic Research Tool (ART) v0.10

-Since March 2011 Sadjad Siddiq has been working on the programmers' interface.
+In 2011 Sadjad Siddiq was working on the programmers' interface.
 He implemented the caching algorithm, integrated the expression parser, introduced the wave objects and models interface and compiled the documentation.

-Clemens Geyer, a master level student at the University of Music in Vienna, is currently checking and reestablishing the GCC- and Linux compatibility and is going to add time domain processing to the simulation core.
+In 2012 Clemens Geyer, a master level student at the University of Music in Vienna, was responsible for reestablishing the GCC- and Linux compatibility and added time domain processing to the simulation core.